openregulatory/templates/templates/qms/vigilance/sop-vigilance.md

 * the return of a medical device to the manufacturer (recall)
-* modification of a medical device, which can include: design changes (e.g. software update), permanent or temporary changes to the labelling or the instructions for use, changes to make device temporarily not available to users (software lock)
+* modification of a medical device, which can include: design changes (e.g. software update), permanent or temporary changes to the labeling or the instructions for use, changes to make device temporarily not available to users (software lock)
 * advice provided by the manufacturer regarding the use or operation of the device